Moudoux/OpenTexonBlogger/README.md

 Feel free to translate this software into your language, head into lang/EN/language.php and create a request and translate to your language.

+Current supported languages are:
+* Swedish
+* English
+There is also an option to auto detect what language the user is on depending on their ip address.

 ### Todos

  - Add more info to account.php